GlynDobson/WorkspaceONE/DSP/imaging/README.md

 * Set the value of **$tag** to the name of the tag to be applied to the device.
 This is the tag created above that is assgigned to the Smart Group where the Domain configuration is assigned.
 * Update the value of **$ownership** if required.
 Typcaily this will not need to be changed.

-With the USB drive connected, CD to the location of the file and run DSPCreater.ps1.
+With the USB drive connected, open a PS session, change to the location of the files and run DSPCreater.ps1.
 The process will do the following:
 * Formats the USB drive
 * Mounts the ISO to a virtual DVD drive
 * Copies all files from the ISO to the USB drive